 ANSWER: North Carolina law does not specifically address how long an individual must reside in a county prior to making application for a pistol permit.
-However, it is not uncommon for a sheriff's department to establish such a policy with a minimum residency requirement.
+Applicants may in fact be residents of more than one state.
+It is not uncommon therefore for a sheriffs' office to establish a policy which sets minimum residency requirements.